-In addition, the quality of the groundwater is a growing concern.
+Local rainfall in Clinton is enough to almost entirely recharge the Town's aquifers, and it appears there is no imminent threat that the supply of groundwater will be exhausted.
+However, the quality of the groundwater is a growing concern.
 Map 3-3 shows the depth to groundwater in the Town.
-The aquifers are located rather near the ground surface, and are susceptible to pollutants, such as agricultural run-off, chemical storage and septic system discharge.
+The aquifers are located rather near the ground surface in large portions of the Town, and are susceptible to pollutants, such as agricultural run-off, chemical storage and septic system discharge.
 The concern is greater in rural areas, where there is more spreading of animal waste, more use of fertilizers and more private septic systems.
-There are known contamination problems with well water in the Coleman Subdivision area, caused by Durst, a Regal Beloit Company located on Buss Road.
+The quantity of groundwater could become a concern in the future if development is not curbed, because development brings a greater demand for water, and increases the amount of impervious area.